Terms and Conditions of Service

 B. NORMAL FEE AMOUNTS

-New applicants for an existing service shall be required to pay a membership fee of $5.00.
-If a field trip is required to read a meter or connect a service, a fee of $40.00 will be charged between 8:00 a.m. – 5:00 p.m.
-Monday – Friday, excluding holidays and $100.00 after-hours.
+New applicants for an existing service shall be required to pay a membership fee.
 Multiple connects for an applicant to be performed on the same day within a radius of five miles will be charged one connect fee.
+The Rate Tariff lists the current miscellaneous connection, transfer, new service, and reconnection fees as applicable.

-A $110 connect fee is required for the installation of a meter at a new location that has not previously had service.
+A New Service – Connect Fee is required for the installation of a meter at a new location that has not had previous service.
+See current Rate Tariff for fee amounts.

 C. NON-RESIDENTIAL DEPOSITS AMOUNTS

-SECO will use available resources and technologies to determine identity and assess credit risk at the point of application.
-Security deposits are required for all new non-residential services and are due prior to applicant receiving service unless other arrangements have been made and approved by SECO Management.
+Available resources and technologies will be used to determine identity and assess credit risk at the point of application.
+Security deposits are required for all new non-residential services and are due prior to applicant receiving service unless other arrangements have been made and approved by Cooperative Management.

-Established SECO members with a poor credit history making application for an existing service will be required to pay a deposit for said service and may be subject to an increased deposit equal to two months average billing for all accounts.
+Established members with a poor payment history or account record making application for an existing service will be required to pay a deposit for said service and may be subject to an increased deposit equal to two months average billing for all accounts.

 1. The deposit amount will be an amount equal to two times the average billing for the service location during the preceding twelve (12) months of normal use.
 If the service address is new and has not had service before, the deposit will be an amount equal to two months estimated usage based on an estimated load factor for that type of account.